danskernesdigitalebibliotek/dpl-react/README.md

 Repeat all of the same steps as with an atom but place it in it's own directory inside `components`.

 Such as `./src/components/my-new-component/my-new-component.jsx`

+### Editor example configuration

+If you use [Code](https://github.com/microsoft/vscode) we provide some easy to use and nice defaults for this project.
+They are located in `.vscode.example`.
+Simple rename the directory from `.vscode.example` to `.vscode` and you are good to go.
+This overwrites your global user settings for this workspace and suggests som extensions you might want.

 ## Production